-The ami\normalize step takes two inputs: the first is the interferometric observables for a science target and the second is the interferometric observables for the PSF target.
-These should be the \ami-oi.fits and \psf-ami-oi.fits products resulting from the ami\analyze step, or two \ami-oi.fits files if the steps are run independently.
-The inputs can be in the form of filenames or AmiOIModel (https://stdatamodels.readthedocs.io/en/latest/api/jwst.datamodels.AmiOIModel.html#jwst.datamodels.AmiOIModel) data models.
+The ami_normalize step takes two inputs: the first is the LG results for a science target and the second is the LG results for the PSF target.
+These should be the "amiavg" and "psf-amiavg" products resulting from the ami_average step.
+The inputs can be in the form of file names or AmiLgModel (https://stdatamodels.readthedocs.io/en/latest/api/jwst.datamodels.AmiLgModel.html#jwst.datamodels.AmiLgModel) data models.